-Why your Access Control system should be doing more for your time and attendance
+Should your Access Control system be doing more?

 That’s because access control can only help your time and attendance when it logs the times that people enter and leave.
 Without both parts of the equation, that information is effectively useless.

 Example 2: Your access control system keeps a careful log of everyone who enters the building.
 But it doesn’t record unsuccessful entry attempts.
 Why might that matter?
 Because it could highlight a faulty access card.
 It could raise a need for training.
 It could highlight something rather more sinister.

 Example 3: Your access control system records who enters the building every day.
 But it doesn’t record entries and exits over the longer term.
 If it did, you would be able to build a picture of the true state of attendance within your business – and you wouldn’t need a separate time and attendance system to do it.

 If you want a system that simply keeps the door locked unless you have the keycode/card/scan to open it, then a standalone system will work perfectly.
 But if you want an access control system that logs every action – including unsuccessful entry attempts – and actively supports the wider business, you need an access control system integrated with your time and attendance.
 A single system that controls both will make securing your people and your property simple.

 View our case studies to see how we’ve helped many businesses save time and money with Addtime time and attendance systems.

 You can find out more about integrated access control with Platinum+ here.